asimonov/FCND-Motion-Planning/WRITEUP.md

 ### Time-based Deadbands

-I have improved progress on the path by using the approach of 'if we are within 1 second of getting to currently targeted waypoint, switch to the next one':
+We have improved progress on the path by using the approach of 'if we are within 1 second of getting to currently targeted waypoint, switch to the next one':